Missouri Medical Marijuana Edibles. Here’s how to use them.

 Edibles manufacturers in Missouri are now churning out marijuana-infused chocolate bars, bonbons, beverages, and gummies for distribution at local dispensaries.
 Initially, the only product available for purchase was cannabis flower, cannabis concentrates, and marijuana edibles remained on the illicit list.
 However, in late December 2020, Missouri dispensaries were finally given the green light to sell medical marijuana edibles.

 Edibles, if taken responsibly offer a safe, discreet, and convenient way to ingest marijuana.
 Edible marijuana products are considered to be the most potent, long-lasting, non-invasive form of cannabis consumption.

 However, edibles take considerably longer to take full effect than smoked or vaped cannabis flower.
 Moreover, smoking is not an option for all patients, especially those with lung problems of high blood pressure.
-Edibles are an excellent option for patients with heart and respiratory issues.
+Edibles are an excellent option for Missouri Marijuana Card Patients with heart and respiratory issues.

 What Medical Conditions Are Commonly Treated With Marijuana Edibles?